About Kit-Bacon Gressitt

 I’m also writing a series of essays inspired by my MFA research travels.
 The first can be read at The Missing Slate.
 And, I teach creative writing workshops.
 Poets & Writers awarded me two grants in 2016-17 to help fund public workshops at the Fallbrook Branch of the San Diego County Library, in collaboration with Friends of the Fallbrook Library.

-On the more literary side, my narrative nonfiction, commentary, political fiction, reviews and poetry are pending publication or have been published by Thoughtcrime Press’ Not My President anthology, Ducts magazine, The Missing Slate, Trivia: Feminist Voices, Ms. Magazine blog, San Diego Poetry Annual, The North County Times, San Diego Uptown News, Gay San Diego, San Diego Uptown News, Chiron Review (the ancient one, before the internet), American University’s iVory Towerz, and others; with some friends, we created, nurtured and killed off The Bridge, a community-based literary journal; I was the grateful recipient of two Poets & Writers grants in 2016-17; and I was one of 12 national finalists for the 2016 Kentucky Writers Fellowship.
+On the more literary side, my narrative nonfiction, commentary, political fiction, reviews and poetry have been published or are forthcoming in Publishers Weekly, Not My President: The Anthology of Dissent (Thoughtcrime Press, Autumn 2017), Ducts magazine (December 2017), The Missing Slate, Trivia: Feminist Voices, Ms. Magazine blog, San Diego Poetry Annual, The North County Times, San Diego Uptown News, Gay San Diego, Chiron Review (the ancient one, before the internet), American University’s iVory Towerz, and others; with some friends, we created, nurtured and killed off The Bridge, a community-based literary journal; I was the grateful recipient of two Poets & Writers grants in 2016-17; and I was one of 12 national finalists for the 2016 Kentucky Writers Fellowship.

 Today, the pocket gophers and hummingbirds keep me company while I write—yippee!